-Scott G. Hunziker is a partner based out of the firm’s Houston office, and maintains a national practice in the first party insurance arena, with an emphasis in bad faith carrier conduct.
+Scott G. Hunziker is based out of the firm’s Houston office.
 For nearly a decade, Scott was a Named Partner and served as a Managing Partner for top plaintiff law firms within the industry.
 Licensed in five states, and fourteen federal courts, he represents clients and appears in courtrooms across the entire United States.
 As the National Trial & Appellate Counsel for insurance related matters, Scott has taken over fifty jury trials to verdict at both the state and federal levels.
 Duly licensed to practice before the United States Supreme Court, he has also briefed and argued over thirty appeals, appearing personally before the United States Courts of Appeal for the Fifth, Seventh, Eighth and Ninth Circuits.

 In representing business owners and homeowners alike, Scott was lead counsel in seminal cases before judges, juries and arbitration panels, which have impacted the entire insurance world.
 In The Landing Council of Co-Owners v.
 Lloyds of London, Scott obtained a $25 million arbitration award on behalf of a condominium association in Seabrook, Texas, which remains one of the largest of first party awards in the United States.
 In the matters of Ramada Inn – Sharpstown v.
 Security Nation Insurance Corporation and Zoya Enterprises vs. Continental Casualty, he secured awards of over $7 million and $5 million, respectively.
 Finally, in Andrew Pitre v.
 State Farm Lloyds, Garcia v.
 USAA Texas Lloyd’s Company, and Karen Pham d/b/a Saigon Restaurant v.
 State Farm Lloyd, Scott obtained jury verdicts amounting to multiples upon multiples of the actual damages sought by his clients – directly impacting all policyholders facing similar delay, denial and underpayment from their insurance companies.